woodstaylor/woodstaylor.github.io/_pages/about.md

 title: "About"
 ---

 Hi - I'm Taylor!
-I'm a graduate student in [Xingli Giam's lab](https://giamlab.com) at the [University of Tennessee, Knoxville Department of Ecology and Evolutionary Biology](https://eeb.utk.edu).
+I'm a postdoctoral researcher at with the [US Geological Survey](https://usgs.gov) at the [Eastern Ecological Science Center](https://usgs.gov/centers.eesc).

 I'm a freshwater macroecologist.
-My research examines processes underlying patterns in biodiversity, body size, and phenology and how ongoing gloabl change affects these patterns.
+My research examines processes underlying patterns in biodiversity, body size, and phenology and how ongoing global change affects these patterns.

 When not researching, I enjoy visualizing datasets on almost any topic, running, watching basketball and baseball (go Cards!), baking pastries, churning ice creams, and whipping meringues.